-Students arriving after 9:10 AM are considered tardy.
-(PM kindergarten students are tardy after 12:50 PM).
+Students arriving after 9:10 am are considered tardy.
+(PM kindergarten students are tardy after 12:50 pm.)
 When students arrive late, they must report to the lobby desk to receive a tardy pass that admits them to class.
-Parents are required to send a written note to explain thetardiness.
+Parents are required to send a written note to explain the student's tardiness.
 Tardiness is considered excused due to illness or a doctor's appointment.
+Unexcused tardy time will accumulate to unexcused absence time.